 Definition of Extraordinary Event

 Every business has a purpose.
-When an economic transaction occurs that is not a function of this purpose it is recorded as either other expense or revenue.
+When an economic transaction occurs that is not a function of this purpose it is recorded as either other expense or other revenue.
 Some of these transactions can be classified as extraordinary meaning the transaction is significant in value and infrequent in nature.
 Examples of extraordinary events include:

 - Sale of a Division